richcipherblade/wuc-new/_altcoins/ardor.md

 <p>Ardor is a <a href="/blockchain-explained-for-normal-people/">public blockchain platform</a> that will allow people to utilize the blockchain technology of Nxt through the use of child chains.
 A child chain, which is a ‘light’ blockchain that can be customized to a certain extent, is designed to allow easy self-deploy for your own blockchain. </p>

-<p>Nxt claims that users will "not need to worry" about security, as that part is now handled by the main chain (Ardor).
+<p>NXT claims that users will "not need to worry" about security, as that part is now handled by the main chain (Ardor).
 This is the <a href="/how-to-mine-bitcoins/">chief innovation of Ardor</a>.
 The first child chain on the Ardor platform will be Ignis for which an ongoing crowdsale has been launched.</p>

 <p>These are some of the key features of Ardor which are note worthy:</p>
 {% include page-toc.html %}